tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 PARSEC claims it is possible to reach 100% certainty consensus with no reliance on timing, with up to 1/3 of the network being dishonest even if the network is attacked.

+## Avalanche

+This consensus protocol was first seen in the WhitePaper entitled "Snowflake to Avalanche".
+Outlined in the paper are four protocols which are building blocks forming a protocol family.
+The leaderless Byzantine fault tolerance protocols are build on a metastable mechanism and are referred to as: Slush; Snowflake; Snowball and Avalanche

+The work is conducted by a group identified as Team Rocket.

-## <a name="h-DBFT: Efficient Byzantine Consensus with a Weak Coordinator and its Application to COnsortium Block chains"> </a>DBFT: Efficient Byzantine Consensus with a Weak Coordinator and its Application to Constortium Block chains
+## <a name="h-DBFT: Efficient Byzantine Consensus with a Weak Coordinator and its Application to COnsortium Block chains"> </a>DBFT: Efficient Byzantine Consensus with a Weak Coordinator and its Application to Consortium Block chains

 This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator (what is that?)
 The term weak coordinator is used to describe the ability of the algorithm to terminate in the presence of a faulty or slow coordinator unlike previous algorithms that do not have the ability to terminate.